 At the time of our visits in mid-1997, the police chief had been with the department for 25 years.
-He first joined as an officer (one of only four) and 4 years later was promoted to chief.
+He first joined as an officer (one of only four) and four years later was promoted to chief.
 Ten years later, the department still had only six officers.
 In 1986, in the wake of local protests over water rates, the department hired five more officers.
 Just before the 1994 retrocession agreement (described in greater detail below) was implemented, another five officers were hired.
 As of 1997, the department included 17 sworn positions (including 2 vacancies): 11 patrol officers, 2 investigators (one of whom was on detail to a regional narcotics task force), 2 sergeants, 1 lieutenant, and 1 police chief.
 All sworn officers, except the drug task force officer, were tribal members.
 The department also included 13 civilians-5 jailers, 6 dispatchers, 1 clerk, and 1 cook-among whom there was considerable overlap of duties and job sharing.
 For example, the clerk was once a dispatcher-jailer in the department and sometimes still filled in as dispatcher, jailer, or cook; in addition, because she had been trained to interview child victims of sexual abuse and female victims of domestic violence, she could assist both the police department and social services in their investigative duties.
-Also, some of the civilians had attended the police academy.
+Some of the "civilians" (jailers, dispatchers) had also attended the police academy.

-In contrast to most of the other facilities we visited, the Salish and Kootenai police headquarters and jail were exceptionally clean and orderly.
-Nevertheless, the police chief was concerned about poor conditions for the inmates: They were isolated in their cells, had little to do, rarely saw the light of day, and had only occasional access to a very small exercise yard.
+In contrast to most of the other facilities we visited, Flathead police headquarters and its jail were exceptionally clean and orderly.
+Nevertheless, the police chief was concerned about poor conditions for the inmates: they were isolated in their cells, had little to do, rarely saw the light of day, and had only occasional access to a very small exercise yard.
 Meals were delivered to cells because there was no common area in which the inmates could gather.
-However, managers of the Salish and Kootenai facility were not struggling with overcrowding,21 poor sanitary conditions, or violence.
+However, managers of the Flathead facility were not struggling with overcrowding,114 poor sanitary conditions, or violence.

-In general, the Tribal Council and tribal administration have strongly supported the police department, evidenced in part by departmental budget allocations.
-Although most of the department's funding comes from the Tribes' BIA funds (in 1997, \$1,228,686 came from BIA funds and \$11,546 directly from the Tribes), the virtue of compacting (as opposed to contracting) is that the tribal government sets budget priorities and allocates funds.
-The police department, like other departments, submits its budget request to the tribal government.
-Then, the Confederated Tribes' Office of Administration and Budget creates an overall tribal budget, the Council approves allocations, and financial officers disburse funds.
-According to the police chief, fiscal year 1997 was the first year in which the department received less than it had requested.
+In general, the Tribal Council and tribal administration have provided strong support to the police department, evidenced in part by departmental budget allocations.
+Although most of the department's funding comes from the Tribes' BIA funds (in 1997, \$1,228,686 came from BIA funds and \$11,546 directly from the Tribes), the virtue of compacting (as opposed to contracting) is that the local tribal government is responsible for setting budget priorities and allocating BIA funds.
+The police department, like other departments, submits its budget request to the Tribe.
+Then, the CSKT Office of Administration and Budget creates an overall tribal budget, the Council approves allocations, and financial officers disperse funds.
+According to the police chief, FY97 was the first year in which the department received less than it had requested.

-By most accounts and by our own observation, the Salish and Kootenai police department is a well-run, professional department.
-The department is well connected to the tribal government for oversight purposes, has been increasing in size consistent with community needs, boasts an extremely competent and generally well-liked staff, and is concerned about the traditional problems under its purview.
-Yet, we also observed that, institutionally, the department has been struggling to respond to several opportunities for improving the already high quality of policing it has offered the community.
+By most accounts and by our own observation, the Flathead police department is a well-run, professional department.
+The department is well-connected to the tribal government for oversight purposes, has been increasing in size consistent with community needs, boasts an